BHS WINTER Sports Student-Athlete Registration Requirements

 Skiers are responsible for their own food at all races, though we are often supplemented by parent volunteer contributions!

 There are two state meets at the end of the season, a Classic State meet and a Freestyle State meet.
 Eight Varsity girls and eight varsity boys will compete in these events.
 The coaches will determine who competes in these events and we will use the season’s races to make this decision.
-Please note that the first state meet falls on the Thursday of February vacation (2/26).
-All Varsity athletes should plan on being in Vermont for all of their February vacation!
+Please note that the first state meet falls on the Monday of February vacation.
+All Varsity athletes should plan on being in Vermont for the start of February vacation!

 Always remember that you are ‘STUDENT-athletes’ and academic commitments take priority over athletic ones.
 We are willing to be flexible about altering training schedules when it comes to academic work.
 However, it is important to remember that being a student and an athlete requires efficient planning of time an excellent work ethic.
 We expect all skiers to be at all ski functions and practices unless prior arrangements have been made.
 This leads us to the next topic…

 To reach our individual and team goals this year, attendance is extremely important.
-Skiers who are late on a regular basis, or who miss a practice without a coaches previous approval, will not be allowed to race for that week’s race.
+Skiers who are late on a regular basis, or who miss a practice without a coach’s previous approval, will not be allowed to race for that week’s race.
 (This does not apply to skiers who are ill, have an unexpected emergency, or any other excused absence.)
 If you have to miss practice, it is your responsibility to notify the coach.
 If unexcused absences are a pattern that persists, and a skier’s commitment to the team is called into question, then we will meet with the skier and his/her parents; if the problem continues, we may need to ask that person to leave the team.
 We do not expect this to happen, but would like to be sure that everyone understands the seriousness of attendance and the possible consequences.

-Communication will be essential for avoiding any attendance issues!
-If a skier talks to one of the coaches about future conflicts with academics or other extra-curricular activities, we are sure that we can work something out.
+Communication will be essential for avoiding any attendance issues!!
+Talk to a coach about any conflicts with academics or other extra-curricular activities, we can almost always work something out.
 On the coaches’ part, we will try to get a season schedule to you as soon as possible and stick to that schedule as closely as possible.